PhD in Music Psychology and/or

 Answer no. 1: There are plenty of interesting questions to ask in both areas, so there are plenty of opportunities to make an original contribution.
 Just go to any big international conference and you will be confronted by more questions than answers.
 That's the hallmark of a dynamic, developing field of research.

 Answer no. 2: Contrary to what some people might tell you, there are interesting, rewarding careers out there for young researchers with good ideas, energy, flexibility, international mobility, and persistence.
 If that is you, I can predict right now that for every ten positions you apply for, you will get one.
 That may seem like long odds, but after a while it will become a routine.
 You will start to understand how the system works, and gain confidence.
 By pursuing this strategy, you can count on getting a chain of different positions after your PhD - some postdoc research positions, some junior university teaching positions - in different countries.
 If you continue to publish in good journals during that time, and if you apply regularly for professorships, the probability is high that you will eventually get one.
 You may even get a permanent or tenure-track position soon after your doctorate, but don't count on it!
 Read more here.

 What research topics are available?

 Students who ask this question are generally not ready for a PhD.
-Good PhD students in systematic musicology generally formulate their your own research questions, and then try to convince their supervisor/s that they are a promising.
+Good PhD students in systematic musicology generally formulate their your own research questions, and then try to convince their target supervisor/s that their idea is promising.
 They have generally been thinking about those questions for some time, and they are highly motivated to answer them.
-On finishing their PhD, they know more about those questions than their supervisors and become something of a world expert on their chose topic.
+On finishing their PhD, they know more about those questions than their supervisors and have become something of a world expert on their chosen topic.
 (Can you imagine being a world expert on a given topic?
 Do you want that?
 These are important questions to ask yourself!)
-For your interest, here are some ideas about research questions that interest me.
+For your interest, here are some research questions that interest me.

 What kinds of doctorate can Parncutt supervise?